 As a soloist, Fiona was featured on 4MBS Classic FM as the winner of the QCGU Brisbane Clubs Award and the Club’s Audience Choice Award.
 She was a soloist with the Queensland Conservatorium Symphony Orchestra and the Kelvin Grove Orchestra.

-As an orchestral musician, Fiona was concertmaster of the Queensland Conservatorium Symphony Orchestra during their Strauss’ Ein Heldenleben performance, where she enjoyed tackling one of the most challenging concertmaster solos in the orchestral repertoire.
-Fiona was also twice the concertmaster of the Australian Youth Orchestra’s (AYO) National Music Camp, and attended the 2019 AYO International Tour and Chamber Players program.
+As an orchestral musician, Fiona was Concertmaster of the Queensland Conservatorium Symphony Orchestra for Strauss’ Ein Heldenleben, where she enjoyed tackling one of the most challenging concertmaster solos in the orchestral repertoire.
+Fiona was twice the Concertmaster of the Australian Youth Orchestra’s (AYO) National Music Camp, and attended the 2019 AYO International Tour and Chamber Players programs.

 Fiona is a founding member of the Artamidae String Quartet, which won the 4MBS Chamber Music Prize.
 As an avid chamber musician, she has participated in chamber masterclasses with the Emmerson, Australian, Borodin, Dover, New Zealand and Goldner String Quartets.
 In 2021, the Quartet was invited by Baillieu Myer to perform at an art gallery owned by the Myer family.
 While studying at the Queensland Conservatorium, Fiona has performed with ensemble-in-residence, Ensemble Q, working with a host of international visiting artists and conductors.

 Fiona loves exploring other genres of music with performances alongside singer and songwriter Katie Noonan, Damien Leith and Grammy Award-winning Michael Bublé.